 Global continuous coverage

 Swarm’s satellites cover the entire planet as the Earth rotates underneath their orbital planes.
-Once we have launched our full constellation, Swarm will have at least 3 satellites covering every point on Earth at all times.
+Once we have launched our full constellation by 2022, Swarm will have at least 3 satellites covering every point on Earth at all times.

 How our satellites are different